anquanscan/sec-tools/README.md

 [ghost](https://github.com/AHXR/ghost): :ghost: RAT (Remote Access Trojan) - Silent Botnet - Full Remote Command-Line Access - Download & Execute Programs - Spread Virus' & Malware
 [Multithreaded-Mass-Web-Search](https://github.com/GabrielBigardi/Multithreaded-Mass-Web-Search): Scanner that scan IP ranges to find some text on the websites
 [sshesame](https://github.com/jaksi/sshesame): An easy to set up and use SSH honeypot, a fake SSH server that lets anyone in and logs their activity
 [linux-exploit-suggester](https://github.com/mzet-/linux-exploit-suggester): Linux privilege escalation auditing tool
+[xss-http-injector](https://github.com/epsylon/xss-http-injector): XSS HTTP Inject0r is a proof of concept tool that shows how XSS (Cross Site Scripting) flags can be exploited easily.
+It is written in HTML + Javascript + PHP and released under GPLv3.